Airalo vs Holafly vs Ubigi: Best Travel eSIM for UK Compared

 Airalo feedback

-- Praise: Easy to set up, good EE coverage in rural areas, competitive pricing on 10 GB+ plans
+• Praise: Easy to set up, good EE coverage in rural Great Britain, competitive pricing on 10 GB+ plans

-- Complaints: Slow customer support, no 5G, the 5 GB plan costs more than 10 GB (pricing quirk)
+• Complaints: Slow customer support, no 5G, the 5 GB plan costs more than 10 GB (everyone notices this)

-- Common scenario: Works fine until something goes wrong, then support is slow to respond
+• Common scenario: Works fine until something goes wrong, then support is too slow to be useful

 Holafly feedback

-- Complaints: Expensive for short stays, weak coverage in rural areas, unlimited is 4G only
+• Complaints: Expensive for short stays, weak coverage in rural Great Britain, unlimited is 4G only

-- Common scenario: Great in cities for heavy users, frustrating in the countryside
+• Common scenario: Great in UK cities for heavy users, frustrating in the countryside

 Ubigi feedback

-- Praise: Fast in cities with Three 5G, reliable in rural areas with EE, good pricing
+• Praise: Fast in UK cities with Three 5G, reliable in rural Great Britain with EE, good pricing

 Nomad feedback